ryedin/site/_reference/rack-statuses.md

 ## converging

 Your Rack is running, but it is rearranging itself.
-For example, you might see the _converging_ status during a routine instance replacement, or when a service is rescheduled in the cluster.
+For example, you might see the _converging_ status during a routine instance replacement, or when deploying an app to the Rack.

 ## deleting